jeffjl74/ACT_TriggerTree/README.md

 ## Share via EQII Macros
 Ideally, it would be possible to make a macro containing all of the zone's triggers and spell timers for sharing with the group (or raid) in a single step.

 Unfortunately this won't always work since macros won't handle certain characters and character sequences.
-The problem characters are `' " ; < >`.
-The problem character sequence is `\#`.
+* The problem characters are:
+    > ' " ; < >
+* The problem character sequence is:
+  > \\#

 The trigger pane shows which triggers and spell timers can be shared via macro by displaying the 'macro play' icon next to the checkbox for the regular expression and timer name.
 In the [Category](#category-pane) screenshot above, all of the spell timers can go in a macro except ones that contain an apostrophe.
 Therefore those timers lack the 'macro play' icon.

 When editing a trigger, the problem fields are indicated by the red circled 'macro play' icon, as shown below: